-She sifts through the wool, layering the strands together, a process called carding.
-Placing a dollop of wool on a bristlebristled pad, she brushes it with another, removing clumped dirt, knots and giving the wool uniformity, gently caressing it to evolve into yarn.
+They sift through the wool, layering the strands together through a process called carding.
+Placing a dollop of wool on a bristle pad, they brush it with another, removing clumped dirt, knots and giving the wool uniformity, gently caressing it to evolve into the best quality yarn.

 The intertwined fibers of wool have a wave-like pattern of thick and thin, but stick together to make the most durable form of yarn with the most remarkable texture, somewhere a metaphoric representation to Indian history.